 We all make financial mistakes.
 The temptation is to let them haunt us.
 Or worse, define us.
 Don’t let that happen.
 Find the courage to face your shame and move on.
-Just like I am finally about to do.

 When I was 19, I signed up for fall classes at my local community college.
 I had just moved back into the state and wanted a fresh start.

 Paperwork has never been my strong suit.
 Nor did I ask an advisor for help in picking classes.
 I just picked stuff that sounded interesting and wrote a check.

 Great strategy, right?